ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 For UDK, we integrated the ERP with a custom accounting system for automated invoicing and with a tender system that selects contractors for shipment orders.
 Once a contractor is selected, this information automatically appears in the ERP.

 These are just a few examples of what we have done and what we can do for your ERP.
-When building your system, we’ll make sure that features match your ideal workflow and integrate smoothly with external systems.
+When we build your own ERP system, we always make sure that features match your ideal workflow and integrate smoothly with external systems.
+Our team also has a software development risk management plan ready in case integrations lead to some issues.

 Get functionality that works exactly how you need it.